otouffort/bigquery-ecommerce-analytics/README.md

 - No null InvoiceID
 - No null foreign keys
 - Confirmed that total revenue in gold layer matches total revenue in silver layer

+# Analytics

+1. Top Products by Revenue
+- Question:

+### Fact Orders Optimization

+In a production environment, the `fact_orders` table could be **partitioned by `InvoiceDate`** to improve query performance and reduce scanned data.
+Additionally, clustering by `CustomerID` and `ProductID` could further speed up queries that filter or aggregate on these columns.

+For this project, partitioning and clustering were not implemented to simplify setup, but the table design is compatible with these optimizations.